userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - audio-playback
 ```

-KCalc plays error sounds using KDE's *KNotification* Framework, which in turn relies upon the audio library *libcanberra*.
-Whilst our application has access to *libcanberra*, it doesn't have access to the *libcanberra-pulse* plugin, so we'll bundle this with our snap.
+KCalc plays error sounds using KDE's *KNotification* Framework, which in turn relies upon the *libcanberra* audio system.
+Whilst our application has access to the main *libcanberra* library, it doesn't have access to the *libcanberra-pulse* plugin, so we need to bundle it with our snap.

 The easiest way to bundle a library with a snap is to add it to the `stage-packages` section of the main build part.
 Snapcraft will then fetch that library, as well as any other libraries or data that it depends on, at the start of the build.